-When using the term “grating” there are several different types of metal products that one could be referencing.
-Each type has its own set of properties that make it more (or less) ideal given the individual application.
-For street drains and other grills, you might consider a form of bar grating.
-For steps and walkways, you’ll want to use a safer form of expanded grating or grip strut.
-Regardless of the application, grating allows for proper drainage and ventilation.
-Which is why it is widely used in multiple industries.
+In the metals industry, “grating” can refer to several different types of metal products.
+Each type has its own set of unique properties that make it more (or less) ideal given the individual application.
+For example, street drains will use a form of bar grating, while walkways typically require a safer form of expanded grating or grip strut.
+Regardless of its individual application, metal grating as a whole allows for proper drainage, ventilation, and safety measures across a variety of industries.

 Expanded Metal Grating

-The process of expanding is very economical as it creates no waste.
-Also, because there are no holes punched out of the material, the sheet will retain its structural strength.
+The process of expanding is very economical as it creates no waste, and because there are no holes punched out of the material, the sheet will retain its structural strength.
 Typical uses for expanded metal grates include steps, flooring, fences, and security applications.

 Bar grating is made up of parallel bars that are connected together with perpendicular bars.
 The bars are most commonly connected through welding, however, there are other ways of joining the bars together.
 Alternatives include riveting, close meshing, press-locking and more.
 The most economical method of joining is determined by the materials being used and the thickness of the bars.

 Many different types of metals are used to create grip strut including steel and aluminum.
 Once it has been stamped and serrated, the metal sheet is then coated with a material that minimizes slipping.
-Because of its high level of traction, it is used for things such as walkways, stairs, and a slew of different platforms.
+Because of its high level of traction, it is used for things such as walkways, stairs, and other walking platforms.

 Wire mesh, which can also be referred as wire fabric or cloth, is a form of metal grating made up of parallel rows and intersecting columns of wire.
 It's easy install, very durable, and is used across a range of different industries.
 Because it can be made from a variety of different materials and metals, and can be produced to meet an almost limitless number of specifications, it is extremely versatile and can use for many different applications.